Homework Assignment

 Which of the following 15 items are goals of yours?
 In the blank line beneath each of the items below type or write the number of X’s between one and five that indicate your goal for this item.
 1 X means I am comfortable with this the way I am right now.
 5 X’s means I want to make a lot of improvement in this area.

-Now that you have read this introduction and answered questions, here are Parts 2 and 3 of the assignment.
+Now that you have read this introduction and answered questions, here is Parts 2 of the assignment.

 Part 2: On any Internet connected computer go to www.helpmyreading.com/Site/Client_Instruction.html